ucsd-dsc-arts/dsc160-final-group9/README.md

 <p align="center">
 <img width=500px src="https://upload.wikimedia.org/wikipedia/en/thumb/a/a9/TikTok_logo.svg/1920px-TikTok_logo.svg.png">
 </p>
 TikTok is a video-sharing social networking service owned by ByteDance, that has become one of the most downloaded mobile apps of the decade.
 With increasingly emerging markets all around the world, musics created, played, and sang on TikTok trend with great popularities, and pieces that top the charts of "most played songs on TikTok" has become a commonly referenced benchmark in China for signs of "trendy music."
-With this idea in mind, our group hopes to study these popular songs, and generate music pieces as well as lyrics from these TikTok Top-Played Musics.
+With this idea in mind, our group hopes to study these popular songs by decomposing the music audios and recomposing them into new audio tracks.
+Additionally, we are also looking to employ text generating algorithms for novel lyric compositions based off of these trained music tracks.
-Specifically, we would be looking at
+Specifically, we would be looking at current Chinese songs topping TikTok's Most-Played Music Chart.
+Also, for generative modelling purposes, we would thereby only focus on one single instrument playing in the background music -- picked to be piano for this particular topic of interest.
+Judging from our prior understandings of most-played TikTok musics, we are anticipating the generated music piece to have a "poppy" or "bouncy" melody similar to most of those on the current chart.

 ## Data and Model